Aumenathil/Aumenathil/README.md

-Hi, my name is Maurice.
+whoami
+Maurice Grayson.

+pwd
 This is meant for sharing purposes.
 Thank you.